RubixML/ML/README.md

 ```

 ### Softmax Classifier
-A generalization of logistic regression for multiple class outcomes.
+A generalization of logistic regression for multiple class outcomes using a single layer neural network.

 ##### Supervised, Multiclass, Online, Probabilistic, Persistable